w3f/Grants-Program/applications/bastion_protocol.md

 ### Team's experience

-**Kunal** has 2+ years of Web3 development with multiple hackathon wins across Solana, Sui, and EVM ecosystems.
-Lead developer at 29projectslab, he has delivered full-stack dApps integrating complex DeFi protocols.
-Experience spans frontend development, smart contract integration, protocol design, and blockchain infrastructure.
+**Kunal** is a **Polkadot Fast Grants Program alumni** with 6+ months of active Substrate development experience.
+He remains an active contributor to the Polkadot community.
+Beyond Polkadot, he has 2+ years of Web3 development with multiple hackathon wins across Solana, Sui, and EVM ecosystems.
+As lead developer at 29projectslab, he has delivered full-stack dApps integrating complex DeFi protocols.
+Experience spans Substrate FRAME pallets, frontend development, protocol design, and blockchain infrastructure.

 **Priya** is an experienced Rust and React developer who has contributed to DeFi and NFT projects.
-Expertise includes secure smart contracts, backend APIs, and blockchain infrastructure.
-Strong technical knowledge of both frontend and blockchain development.
+Expertise includes secure smart contract development, backend APIs, and blockchain infrastructure.
+Strong technical knowledge of both frontend and blockchain development, with particular strength in Rust-based systems.

-Together, the team has demonstrated ability to deliver complete Web3 solutions from protocol design through frontend implementation, with particular strength in DeFi primitives and user experience.
+Together, the team combines proven Polkadot ecosystem experience with broader Web3 expertise, demonstrating ability to deliver complete solutions from protocol design through frontend implementation, with particular strength in DeFi primitives and user experience.

 ### Team Code Repos